alexgunkel/golang-soa/README.md

         return &MyService{}
     }

-### every channel has an exclusive owner with exclusive to send messages
+#### Every Channel Has an Exclusive Owner with the Exclusive Right to Send Messages
 To make the messages available to receivers, the channel owner does not offer a traditional getter function but a getter for the channel as receiver: